neumino/neumino.github.io/movies.md

-### Christmas Inheritance
+### El Camino Christmas
-*Released on 2017-12-15, vote average 9*
+*Released on 2017-12-08, vote average 7*

-Before ambitious heiress Ellen Langford can inherit her father&#39;s gift business, she must deliver a special Christmas card to her dad&#39;s former partner in Snow Falls, the hometown she never knew.
-When a snowstorm strands her at the town inn, she&#39;s forced to work for her keep, and in the process, finds romance and discovers the true gift of Christmas.
+A young man seeking a father he has never met, through no fault of his own, ends up barricaded in a liquor store with five other people on Christmas Eve in the fictitious town of El Camino, NV.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZHfgIeCqDu0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/8h5tAhXwma8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>